 The panel noted that the last reviewing panel found that you had developing insight.
-At this hearing, the panel had regard to your recent reflective statement and accepted that you demonstrated an understanding of your previous clinical failings and showed the learning you have been doing to address these concerns.
-You also explained how you would handle things differently in the future.
-However, this panel noted that your insight remains limited at this time as your reflections do not yet demonstrate an understanding of how your actions put patients at a risk of harm and how your actions impacted negatively on the reputation of the nursing profession.
+At this hearing, the panel had regard to your recent reflective statement and accepted that you demonstrated an understanding of your recent failure of medication administration.
+You have also shown remorse regarding the incidents and have explained how you will be abiding by the medication guidelines religiously.
+The panel noted that you have also reflected on your previous dishonesty and have a greater understanding of its impact, and that there have been no further instances of such dishonesty.